rackersteve/rackspace-how-to/content/cloud-servers/troubleshooth-the-nova-agent.md

 ### Check the `nova-agent` status on Linux servers

-To make sure that nova-agent is running on your Linux server, run one of the following commands:
+To make sure that `nova-agent` is running on your Linux server, run one of the following commands:

-- **Red Hat® Enterprise Linux® 6, CentOS® 6**:
+- **Red Hat Enterprise Linux 6, CentOS® 6**:

          service nova-agent status